FilippoMoro/filippomoro.github.io/_posts/2026-03-17-cosyne2026_neuroai.md

 The behavioral level draws inspiration from how brains *act*, rather than how they are built.
 This is closest to classical AI: designing systems that exhibit intelligent behaviors such as perception, decision-making, and creativity, observed in animals, without necessarily caring about the underlying substrate.

+Notably, this level is as much about sensing as it is about computation: behavior, after all, emerges from the interaction with an environment.
+This makes behavioral inspiration particularly relevant for embodied AI, though not exclusively: systems like large language models draw on behavioral inspiration while operating purely in the symbolic domain.

-# Where Neuromorphic and NeuroAI Currently Live
+## Where Neuromorphic and NeuroAI Currently Live

 Neuromorphic engineering has traditionally operated at the **mechanical level**, while NeuroAI has worked mainly between the **system** and **behavioral** levels.
 But I believe both fields have much to gain from moving across this hierarchy, forming a synergy.